ringcentral/engage-digital-api-docs/docs/voice/basics/auth-ringcentral.md

-# Obtaining an Access Token using RingCentral Office
+# Obtaining an Engage Access Token

 To access Engage Voice APIs, you need to request an Engage Access Token.
 This is by first requesting a RingCentral Access Token and then using an Engage API to create an Engage Access Token.
 Then the Engage Access Token can be used to access Engage Voice APIs.